MediaComem/comem-webdev/subjects/bootstrap/README.md

 If you scroll in your `index.html` page, you'll see that the navbar **scrolls with it**, thus disappearing from the screen at one point.

-You could want a navbar that's **constantly fixed** to the top of the screen.
+You may want to have a navbar that's **constantly fixed** to the top of the screen.

 To do this, add the `.navbar-fixed-top` class to your `<navbar>` element.